 Whether you shoot to collect memories or you’re a professional photographer, you need software to organize and edit your photos.

-The big question all photographers in 2019 face is: which software should you use?
+The big question all photographers in 2023 face is: Which software should you use?

 While it’s true that Adobe still dominates the photo editing market, many other tools have burst onto the scene as Lightroom alternatives for those who want to avoid subscription fees.

 Two of the most popular are Skylum Luminar 4 and Affinity Photo – similar in some ways, but very different in others.

 Wondering which image editor is better for you?
 Here we tackle the question of Luminar vs Affinity, so read our comprehensive review to get the answer.